polla-fattah/polla-fattah.github.io/_projects/2011-09-01-fourth-conference-Website.md

 ## Project Description

 Building a website for Salahaddin University-Erbil’s fourth conference.
+This was build using LAMP stack for the server side and HTML+CSS+JavaScript for the client side.